-The best relief for airway hyperresponsiveness comes when you use your rescue inhaler.
+The best relief for bronchoconstriction comes when you use your rescue inhaler.
 It contains a bronchodilator that will help relax your constricted airways.
 You should also try to avoid triggers by limiting your exposure to noxious stimuli.

 When Should I Call My Doctor?